Swayam4717/communication_support/README.md

 - iOS child attention-capture support is not implemented.
 - Expo Go is not sufficient for child-side testing because the app uses native Android modules and native speech recognition.
 - Speech recognition and word-level practice depend on Android speech service availability, parent speech-pattern wording, and real-world noise conditions.
+- Overlay deep links can skip directly to the active question only after child setup has already saved the role and room locally.
+If setup is missing, the app falls back to setup.
 - This is a controlled-pilot MVP, not a production security model.

 ---